christianclover/rfcs/text/0000-named-blocks.md

 ### Blocks are just (opaque) data

-The purpose of the `<@blockName>...</@blockName>` syntax is to hint/remind/reinforce that in this new model, blocks are just `arg`s passed into a component.
+This RFC introduces the concept that blocks are just opaque values passed into components as data, rather than living in what is essentially a separate namespace only accessible to `{{yield}}`.

 In the above example (with curly syntax), Ember Component `x-foo` would have its `header` and `body` properties set on its instance.
 This means, among other things, that there's no need for a [hasBlock API for JavaScript](https://github.com/emberjs/rfcs/pull/102);
 you can just use normal property lookup / computed properties / etc to determine whether a block is provided.
-This almost means that blocks can be stashed on services and rendered elsewhere, e.g. the [ember-elsewhere use case](https://github.com/emberjs/rfcs/pull/226#issuecomment-299949000).
+This means that blocks can be stashed on services and rendered elsewhere, e.g. the [ember-elsewhere use case](https://github.com/emberjs/rfcs/pull/226#issuecomment-299949000).